shelbyspees/two-hnys/README.md

 - [x] add second writekey to dotenv
 - [x] wrap libhoney
-- [x] watch event arrive in both teams
+- [x] watch event arrive in both datasets

 This is the trickiest part.
 Let's walk through what I'm trying to do.